 - Any act intended to bring or necessarily bringing public disgrace to the college, its parts, or their members, without justification;

-- Any unlawful defamation (whether or not action at law is brought) directed toward the college, its parts, or their members.
+- Any unlawful defamation (whether action at law is brought) directed toward the college, its parts, or their members.

 - Persistent and irreconcilable disagreement on the part of the faculty member with officially adopted objectives, purpose, and policies of the college, manifested by one or more acts of insubordination.

-In addition to the grounds listed above, individuals who are required by the Gutenberg Polity to sign a Declaration of Compliance to the Gutenberg College Biblical Foundation Statement and this Ethics Statement (those whose responsibilities entail setting policy for the institution; overseeing the programs, departments, and offices of the institution; teaching in the institution; and/or representing the institution to oversight bodies, the public, and prospective students) may also be dismissed on the following grounds:
+In addition to the grounds listed above, individuals who are required by the Gutenberg Policy Manual to sign a Declaration of Compliance to the Gutenberg College Biblical Foundation Statement and this Ethics Statement may also be dismissed if, due to fundamental disagreements with either of these statements, they refuse to sign the Declaration of Compliance.

 Board Members and President